-Another complication of the crowding out argument is that it assumes not just that the law is one dimensional but also that people’s motivation to comply is uniform, which may be easily refuted.
-For example, while some studies might show that there is some impact of enforcement on tax compliance very few people believe that deterrence is actually the only factor that explain tax compliance, as many people are complying for cooperative reasons.
-Specifically as will be discussed in Chapter 9 that focus on taxes, the more updated view on tax compliance see some need for a balance between power or authorities and trust of authorities, when attempting to understand the likelihood of tax compliance over time.
-Thus, even if a dominant motivation may be identified, as say cost benefit, it doesn’t undermine the existence of parallel motivations to obey the law and states rarely rely on one motivation when attempting to change the behavior of people.
-These problems are present also in the fine is a price paradigm which resembles much of the discussion about the crowding out in the behavioral economics literature.
-For example, if a person recycles because he believes that this is important to protect the environment, as well as to signals to his neighbors that he is a virtuous person, adding sanctions to those who don’t recycle, will only harm the social signaling motivation, but not the scientific motivation in the importance of recycling to the future of the earth.
-Hence, such analysis suggests the limitation of much of the crowding out research.
+Another issue with the crowding out argument is that it assumes the law is one-dimensional and that people’s motivation to comply is uniform.
+This assumption can be easily refuted.
+For example, while some studies show that there is some impact of enforcement on tax compliance, very few people believe that deterrence is actually the only factor that explains tax compliance, as many people are complying for cooperative reasons.
+Specifically, as will be discussed in Chapter 9 focusing on taxes, the more updated view on tax compliance perceives some need for a balance between power and authorities and trust of authorities when attempting to understand the likelihood of tax compliance over time.
+Even if a dominant motivation, such as cost-benefit, can be identified, it does not undermine the existence of parallel motivations to obey the law.
+States rarely rely on only one motivation when attempting to change people’s behavior.
+These problems are also present in the fine-as-a-price paradigm, which is similar to much of the discussion about crowding out in the behavioral economics literature.
+For example, if an individual recycles because they believe it is important to protect the environment and to signal their virtue to their neighbors, adding sanctions for those who do not recycle will harm only the social signaling motivation, but not the scientific motivation behind the importance of recycling to the future of the Earth.
+Therefore, this analysis suggests that much of the crowding out research has limitations.

-Variation in the Crowding Out Effect
+Variation in the crowding out effect

-The above discussion suggests that we need to account for a few moderators when we try to examine what is the likelihood of legal intervention on the likelihood of law changing the intrinsic motivation of people.
-For example when speaking about intrinsic motivation in the covid world, as will be developed in chapter 8, one can talk about factors such as solidarity and morality on one hand, and on trust in science and in scientists on the other.
-Both could be defined as intrinsic compliance motivations but clearly their crowding out effect is likely to be different.
-For example, one might speculate that under conditions of sanctions, some of the care for solidarity might disappear, however, it seems less related to the trust in scientists.
-Thus, The crowding out of these two types of intrinsic motivation is of course react differently both because they are different motivation and hence their endurance is different and also because each of one them is likely to react differently to the specific type of
+The preceding discussion suggests that we must consider several moderators when trying to examine the likelihood of legal intervention changing people’s intrinsic motivation.
+For example when examining intrinsic motivation in the context of COVID, as will be developed in Chapter 8, one can discuss factors such as solidarity and morality on one hand, and trust in science and in scientists on the other.
+While both could be defined as intrinsic compliance motivations, the crowding out effect of each is likely to be different.
+For example, some of the concern for solidarity might disappear when sanctions are applied.
+However, sanctions are less likely to have an effect regarding trust in scientists.
+Therefore, the crowding out effects of these two types of intrinsic motivation will appear differently, as they are different types of motivation and have different impacts on individuals.
+Additionally, each of these is likely to react differently to the specific type of sanction.

-The list of questions any study on crowding out should include should be done in the following order:
+The list of questions any study on crowding out should include the following—and in the following order:

-What intrinsic motivation could be crowded?
-(E.g. morality, belief in science)
+What intrinsic motivation could be crowded out (such as morality, or belief in science)?

-What is process of crowding out? (e.g over-justification, reaction)
+What is the process of crowding out (for example, over-justification, reaction)?

-What is the outcome of the crowding out effect (Behavior disappears vs. behavioral quality is being reduced)
+What is the outcome of the crowding out effect (behavior disappears versus behavioral quality is reduced)?

-What happens to the compliance behavior its quantity is being reduced or its quality is being reduced?
+Is the quantity or the quality of the compliance behavior reduced?

-Inter person effects (what type of people will comply more and what types will comply less)
+What are the inter-personal effects?
+What types of people will comply more and what types will comply less?

-How the bad and good outcomes are being compared (benefit in terms of quality, relative to costs in terms of less people cooperating)
+How are the good and bad outcomes being compared?
+Is the benefit being measured in terms of quality?
+Are the costs being measured in terms of the number of people who are less likely to cooperate?

-Short term vs. Long term effects
+What are the short-term and the long-term effects?

-Effect on behavior vs. effect on attitudes and beliefs (e.g. internalizing)
+What is the effect on behavior?
+How does it compare to the effect on attitudes and beliefs (for example, internalizing)?

-We will also examine what in the law is leading to the crowding out?
+What in the law leads to the crowding out?

-What processes are happening when a behavior is being legalized and when sanctions are being introduced.?
+What processes unfold when a behavior is legalized as well as when sanctions are introduced?